 Disclosure of Personal Information to Third Parties

-PeopleCheck may disclose your personal information to third parties for the following purposes:
+Specifically, PeopleCheck may disclose your personal information to third parties for the following purposes:

-- for research purposes relating to the performance, quality, maintenance and improvement of PeopleCheck’s services and products;
+- For research purposes relating to the performance, quality, maintenance and improvement of PeopleCheck’s services and products;

-- to inform you of information which may be of interest to you;
+- To inform you of information which may be of interest to you;

-- to provide technical support to you to use PeopleCheck’s services;
+- To provide technical support to you to use PeopleCheck’s services;

-- if permitted or required by law; or
+- If permitted or required by law; or

-- otherwise, with your consent.
+- Otherwise, with your express consent.

-- technology service providers;
+- Technology service providers;

-- data storage partners;
+- Data storage partners;

-- website host such as Go Daddy;
+- Website host such as Go Daddy;

-- software development firms such as Site Suite, located in Sydney, Australia and AccioData, located in Dripping Springs, Texas, United States of America
+- Software development firms such as Accio Data, located in Dripping Springs, Texas, United States of America;

 In some cases, such as when undertaking validations (with a former employer, educational institutes, government departments, for example), PeopleCheck’s ability to impose adherence to Australian Privacy Principles is limited.
 In those circumstances, PeopleCheck will carefully consider the risks to the protection of personal information when releasing information.
 We use all reasonable means to verify the accuracy and completeness of information, statements and opinions made available to us during our enquiries.